svhulse/gfg-model/README.md

 Once all necesary rasters are made, you should be able to run the figure scripts, which will save the images to the figures folder.

 ### Predefined Scenarios
-The parameters used for each raster scenario are stored in rasters.json, the given scenarios are described below:

 **nocov_gs:** no coevolution, fixed intermediate recombination, varied costs of general and specific resistance\
 **cov_gs:** coevolution, fixed intermediate recombination, varied costs of general and specific resistance\
 **cov_gv:** coevolution, fixed intermediate recombination, varied costs of general resistance and virulence costs\